dylanraga/win11hdr-srgb-to-gamma2.2-icm/README.md

 # Temporary solution

-This is a problem that ultimately requires Microsoft to fully rectify, so in the meantime we'll need to resort to a band-aid fix.
+This is a problem that ultimately requires Microsoft to rectify fully, so in the meantime we'll need to resort to a band-aid fix.
 By using an MHC2 ICC profile, we can apply a system gamma ramp that transforms the SDR sRGB curve into a 2.2 gamma curve.

 The caveat with this solution is that _all_ content takes on the same transformation, including native HDR10 implementations, which don't need it; such content will see slightly darker shadows, potentially crushing shadow detail.
 You can either disable the color profile when viewing native HDR content, or just live with the slight boost in contrast for the sake of convenience.